-In my current role I look after seven Agile teams.
+In one of my previous roles I looked after seven Agile teams.
 For all of my Scrum teams I lead on their Agile Retrospective each sprint.
-One of the challenges I have faced in retros is getting the teams to stop and reflect.
-Often people want to power through the retro and get ‘back to work’.
-To combat this I try to start each session in a way that encourages a bit more thought and reflection.
+One of the challenges I faced in retros was getting the teams to stop, think and reflect; often people want to power through each retro and get ‘back to work’.
+To help combat this I tried to start each session in a way that encouraged a bit more thought and reflection.

-The main issue with this method is that the categories always felt binary, i.e ‘I felt good or bad’.
-A lot of the time people wouldn’t want to place themselves in one category, they would often say in between.
+The main issue I had with this method is that the categories always felt binary, i.e ‘I felt good or bad’, and a lot of the time people wouldn’t want to place themselves in a single category, they would often say in between.

 Sometimes when you walk into the communal kitchen you might wonder, do I work with a bunch of animals?
 Well, the good news is that you don’t need any literal animals on your team to try out this technique.

 To start the retro I ask each team member to think about the animal that best represents how they have felt over the sprint.
 I ask them to write it down on a post it.
-This usually takes about 5 or so minutes (sometimes it can be a really abstract question but it is worth it).
+This usually takes about 5 or so minutes.
 Then I ask everyone to stand up and put the post it on the wall.

 Worker Bee: Felt as though I was buzzing along fine but doing all my work for the ‘Queen Bee’.
 Basically feels as though I’m being told what to do from the top down right now.